 >One of their favorite claims is that climate change is a giant hoax, the product of climate scientists in collusion to get more funding.
 (But that is a completely absurd claim if you stop and think about it, —– requiring tens of thousands of scientists, from all over the world, for over 50 years, to not “spill the beans”).

->They continue to repeat their bogus and debunked claims knowing that most loyal followers won’t bother to look into it, and just accept what ever is put in front of them.
+>They continue to repeat their bogus and debunked claims knowing that most loyal followers won’t bother to look into them, and just accept what ever is put in front of them.

 The money-grubbing profiteers described above are motivated by greed, as in making as much money as they can, as fast as they can, no matter what.
-Of course from the small, everyday, energy consumer is where their plunder comes from.
-There are millions of us.
+Of course from the general public is where most of their plunder comes from.
+There are millions and millions of us ordinary people who consume small amounts of energy during our daily routines, but all together it adds up to a huge amount, and lot of money flowing to the profiteers.

-Some of us small consumers are honest workers who’s livelihood is dependent on fossil fuel use, like truck drivers, farmers, manufacturers, pilots, etc. They worry about how their jobs and income will be affected by any governmental attempts to reduce fossil fuel use.
-Deep down they are probably realistic enough to know that GW/CC is likely true, but outwardly feel they have to deny it is happening to protect their incomes.
+Some energy consumers are honest workers who’s livelihood is highly dependent on fossil fuel use, like truck drivers, farmers, manufacturers, pilots, etc. They worry about how their jobs and income will be affected by any governmental mandates to reduce fossil fuel use.
+Deep down they are likely realistic enough to know that GW/CC is probably true, but outwardly feel they have to deny it is happening to protect their incomes.
 (Fortunately for them there are now better ways of making a living with renewable energy than having to deal with dirty fossil fuels, as described later in this essay.)

 A. There are those who don’t like bad news, so they just flat out reject the notion of GW/CC.